Doppelkopf: Tactics

 Suggested tactics shown here come from the Pagat website.

 Leads

-The "first of equal cards wins" rule makes it important to lead one's ace of a non-trump suit before an opponent can lead theirs, as the second round is almost certain to be trumped - there are only eight cards in a suit (six in hearts).
-It is recommended to avoid leading the second round of hearts, because of the danger of giving a ruff and discard to the opponents, since there are only six cards in the suit.
+The "first of equal cards wins" rule makes it important to lead one's ace of a non-trump suit before an opponent can lead theirs, as the second round is almost certain to be trumped - there are only six cards in a suit (four in hearts).
+It is recommended to avoid leading the second round of hearts, because of the danger of giving a ruff and discard to the opponents, since there are only four non-trump cards in the suit.

 Therefore, if leading at the start, one would normally lead: